Steeven9/Jung/README.md

 ## Testing

 As someone once said, *"Tests don't prove correctness"*, therefore this project has no coverage whatsoever.
+You can however still run some basic tests with `make test`.

 ## Docker